paradisec-archive/PARADISEC_workflows/04_standard_formats.md

 <span style="font-variant:small-caps;">Last updated: 16 September 2021</span>

 ### Standard formats for archiving with PARADISEC
-The tables below contain the file formats we can accept from depositors and the final formats that go into the archive.
+The tables below contain the file formats we accept from depositors and the final formats that go into the archive.
 If you have a format other than those listed, please contact us so we can advise you on what can be done.

 <br>